Qutb ud-Din Aibak: Death and legacy

 After being recognized as the ruler of India, Aibak focused on consolidating his rule in the territories already under his control, rather than conquering new territories.
-In 1210, he fell down from a horse while playing chovgan (a form of polo on horseback) in Lahore, and died instantly when the pommel of the saddle pierced his ribs.
+In 1210, he fell down from a horse while playing chaugan (a form of polo on horseback) in Lahore, and died instantly when the pommel of the saddle pierced his ribs.

 All contemporary chroniclers praise Aibak as a loyal, generous, courageous, and just man.
 According to Minhaj, his generosity earned him the epithet lakh-bakhsh, literally "giver of lakhs [of copper coins or jitals]".
-Fakhr-i Mudabbir states that Aibak's soldiers - who included "Turks, Ghurids, Khurasanis, Khaljis, and Hindustanis" - did not dare to forcibly take even a blade of grass or a morsel of food from the peasants.
-The 16th century Mughal chronicler Abu'l-Fazl criticizes Aibak's master Muhammad Ghori for "shedding innocent blood", but praises Aibak stating that "he achieved things, good and great".
+Fakhr-i Mudabbir states that Aibak's soldiers – who included "Turks, Ghurids, Khurasanis, Khaljis, and Hindustanis" – did not dare to forcibly take even a blade of grass or a morsel of food from the peasants.
+The 16th century Mughal chronicler Abu'l-Fazl criticizes Mahmud of Ghazna for "shedding innocent blood", but praises Aibak stating that "he achieved things, good and great".
 As late as the 17th century, the term "Aibak of the time" was used to describe generous people, as attested by the chronicler Firishta.

 Aibak's conquests involved the large-scale capture of people as slaves.
 According to Hasan Nizami, his Gujarat campaign resulted in the enslavement of 20,000 people; and his Kalinjar campaign resulted in the enslavement of 50,000 people.
 According to Irfan Habib, Nizami's work is full of rhetoric and hyperbole, so these numbers seem to be exaggerated, however, the number of slaves collected must indeed have been vast and grew over time.

 Aibak, who died unexpectedly, had not appointed an heir apparent.
-After his death, the Turkic officers (maliks and amirs) stationed at Lahore appointed Aram Shah as his successor.
+After his death, the Turkic officers (maliks and umara) stationed at Lahore appointed Aram Shah as his successor.
 No details about Aram Shah's life are available before his ascension to the throne.
-According to one theory, he was a son of Aibak, but this is unlikely (see personal life section.)
+According to one theory, he was a son of Aibak, but this is unlikely (see personal life section).